-Crossing Goldens with another breed is popular to try and harness desirable qualities from the other breed too.
+Goldens have gentle and people-loving personalities.
+So, they’re a popular mixed breed parent.
+Crossing Goldens with another breed tries to harness desirable qualities from the other breed too.

 It might be something in their temperament, a more low maintenance coat, or a difference in size.